 During the following treatment sessions, Mr. B. was able to let his overactive pelvic floor muscles relax by practicing his alignment cues in standing and supine while incorporating lateral costal and belly breathing.
 Once Mr. B. was able to keep the pelvic floor relaxed, he experienced improved ability to void his bladder without penile irritation, he was also able to return to sleeping through the night without having to wake to void urine.
 Mr. B. was instructed to practice keeping cranial and thorax alignment when sitting at home while carving pumpkins and while at work.
 Mr. B. has just had his 7th treatment session.
 At this time, he is still working on maintaining optimal sitting posture.
 He experiences occasional flares of his penile pain when he sits for prolonged periods of time.
 His thorax alignment is better in his standing and squatting task; however, he is consistently having to cue alignment of his cranium to improve his PGP symptoms and occasional flare-ups of penile irritation.
 He also mentioned that he was still struggling with aggravation of arm paraesthesia and muscle twitching after doing arm movements over his treatment table at work and when holding his cellphone.

 On assessment, his arm was taken into median and radial nerve tension positions as well as his cellphone holding posture.
 These produced symptoms of muscle twitching that he described as fasciculations.
 His cranial right ICT and his left side-flexed/rotated C5 got worse with wrist extension.
 Mr. B.’s thorax was better aligned in standing and sitting.
 His C5 was difficult to correct potentially because of the cervical disc injury and made no change to the arm movement task.
 The cranial correction produced only a small change to the experience of paraesthesia and twitching into the arm and did not improve alignment of his C5.
-It is likely that a co-correction of the cranium and C5 would be needed to produce a full unwinding of the dural vector causing both the FLT at the cranium and C5.
+It is likely that a co-correction of the cranium and C5 would be needed to produce a full unwinding of the dural vector causing sub-optimal alignment of both the cranium and C5.
 In an ideal situation, 2 therapists would be present to co-correct the drivers and assess the response in the meaningful task.
 However in lieu of a second therapist, an alternate method was used to test the hypothesis that the dural tension between the cranium and C5 was causing nerve tension down the right arm.
 The cranium was corrected and it was taken into left rotation in line with C5.
 This was thought to unwind the dura mater between the occiput and the C6 nerve root (exiting through the intervertebral foramen at C5/6).
-Since this correction made the greatest change to the arm movement task, it is likely that there is a secondary driver (C5) and restoring proper alignment to both areas of FLT will be necessary to improve function in the right arm and prevent recurrence of the cranial torsion.
+Since this correction made the greatest change to the arm movement task, it is likely that there is a secondary driver (C5) and restoring proper alignment to both areas (cranium and C5) will be necessary to improve function in the right arm and prevent recurrence of the cranial torsion.

 At the end of the last session, Mr. B. was left with a supine lying cranial alignment exercise to practice with arm movement into the positions of nerve tension that we explored during the session.
 He was able to find a reduction in symptoms using cues to create space behind the neck and reach the back of the head long.
 At his next session, we will explore control cues for C5 with integration of his cranial alignment cues for his right arm movement tasks.